By the kick442.com team

 These two reactions will push him to ask Italian player Giorgio Ferrini to leave the pitch.

-Because of linguistic barrier, the player would not understand what referee said in English language.
+Because of linguistic barrier, the player did not understand what referee said in the English language.

-Left with no option, Ken Aston will only use police intervention to send out the soccer actor from the playing ground.
+Left with no option, Ken Aston will only use police intervention to get the player off the pitch.

 At that time players were only sanctioned via words.

-After returning home, the British referee was drawn to a set of traffic lights, where he got inspired to invent the red and yellow cards.
+After the game the match official returned home.
+On his way to his home, the British referee was drawn to a set of traffic lights, where he got inspired to invent the red and yellow cards.

 The red and yellow cards, invented by Ken Aston who passed away on October, 23, 2001 aged 86, were first used at the 1970 FIFA world cup in Mexico.